jwd83/VCR/README.md

 * Pick random jpg file from /img/ to use as header image
 * cleanup code to use URL_BASE
 * if the queue files are empty don't rewrite them
+* add link timestamp into audio as well as video

 ## Setup Notes